GavinMendelGleason/blog/entries/kripke_structures.md

 ◇ Gavin is at home
 ```

-With the `◇` as a modal logic operator which means eventually.
+With the `◇` as a modal logic operator which means *possibly*.

 We can also say something like "Gavin is a human".
 This means that at
 every accessible world, Gavin is a human.
+This is a type of
-invariant.
+invariance.

 ```
 □ Gavin is a human